Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer.md

 ---
 layout: post
-title: Installation  of BoldReports On-Premise in Bold Reports.
+title: Set up To Install Bold Report in Windows for the Bold.
 description: Learn how to install  Bold Reports Enterprise Edition and how to host the Bold Reports Enterprise in IIS or IIS Express in your machine.
 platform: report-platform
 documentation: ug